Airbus A320neo (Photo: Ita Airways).

 The unions that represent the respective employees in various countries in which the Lufthansa Group operates flights are now trying to put public pressure on the takeover of Ita Airways to be approved as quickly and as unconditionally as possible.
 This is remarkable because in everyday life employee representatives rarely miss an opportunity to criticize the respective company.
 However, it is believed that Ita Airways will have an optimal future under the wings of Lufthansa.

-The following statement was issued jointly by all unions representing employees at the Lufthansa Group: “As representatives of all employees of ITA Airways and the Lufthansa Group, we fully support the planned partnership and entry of the Lufthansa Group into ITA Airways.
-We call on the European Commission to approve and support the merger in a timely manner in order to maintain European sovereignty over critical aviation infrastructure.
+The following statement was issued jointly by all unions representing employees at the Lufthansa Group: “As representatives of all employees of ITA Airways and the Lufthansa Group, we fully support the planned partnership and the Lufthansa Group's entry into ITA Airways.
+We call on the European Commission to approve and support the merger in a timely manner in order to maintain European sovereignty with regard to critical aviation infrastructure.

 This development is the right path for ITA and it comes at the right time to secure our jobs and working conditions as ground staff, flight attendants and pilots.
 It is also a crucial step in keeping European aviation strong and reliable for our citizens and the economy.

-A strong commitment to ITA and Lufthansa's industrial partnership guarantees a solid future for employees and long-term operations for an important element of Italy's infrastructure.
-As representatives of all employees, we will continue to work together for a strong ITA, a strong Lufthansa Group and a strong European air transport system!”
+A strong commitment to the ITA and Lufthansa's industrial partnership guarantees a solid future for employees and continuous operation for an important element of Italian infrastructure.
+As representatives of all employees, we will continue to work together for a strong ITA, a strong Lufthansa Group and a strong European aviation system!"

 Leave a Comment